klederson/ModelCore/README.md

 First of all ( and of course ) you need to include it's javascript in your html

-The samples here are for AngularJS please keep that in mind for more informations please check  [their site](http://www.angularjs.org/)
+Please keep in mind the samples are for AngularJS.
+For more information please check  [their site](http://www.angularjs.org/)

 ```html
 <script src="ModelCore.js"></script>